evijit/material-chess-android/README.md

 2. Develop multiplayer using Play Games
 3. Fix the bluetooth gaming functionality

+Check [Contributing Guidelines](CONTRIBUTING.md) on how to get started if you wish to contribute.

 Kindly send me pull requests and/or shoot a message at avijitg22@gmail.com if you are in or have improvements!
 Thank you.

 #Screenshots: